Iota-School/notebooks-for-all/resources/event-hackathon/accessibility-tips-for-jupyter-notebooks.md

 ## Notebook Formats

  Depending on the export method and content, notebooks can allow for different levels of accessibility for people using assistive technology.
-In running user tests, we’ve found that users encounter notebooks in a variety of formats:
+Users encounter notebooks in a variety of formats:

 - [The editable notebook format](https://jupyter.org/try-jupyter/lab?path=notebooks%2FIntro.ipynb) — This format is designed to be opened directly in the Jupyter environment for editing and take the form of `.ipynb` files.
 This format is currently **inaccessible** to screen reader users and has many obstacles to navigating the UI and editing cells
 - [Uneditable notebooks exported to HTML](https://iota-school.github.io/notebooks-for-all/exports/Imaging_Sky_Background_Estimation-tab-to-content-nav-high-contrast.html) — These `.html` files created through the `nb-convert` exporter are designed to be opened in a browser and are often shared on the web.
 This format is **somewhat accessible** because HTML is built for web accessibility.
 While there are issues, people tend to succeed in accessing a majority of notebooks exported in this format.